shaharia-lab/goai/docs/llm.md

 })
 ```

-For more details about Google Gemini API can be found [here](https://platform.openai.com/docs/api-reference/chat)
+For more details about OpenAI API can be found [here](https://platform.openai.com/docs/api-reference/chat)

 ### Anthropic